MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/concurrency-namespace-functions-amp.md

 ```

 ### Parameters
- `_Dest`
+*_Dest*<br/>
 The location from which one of the values to be compared is read, and to which the maximum of the two values is to be stored.

- `value`
+*value*<br/>
 The value to be compared to the value at the specified location.

 ### Return Value
  The original value stored at the specified location location.